Luca-Menghini/PIDApp/README.md

 # PIDApp
-Pulse Intervals Detection App: An R Shiny app to detect and process pulse intervals from pothoplethismography-based blood volume pulse data
+Pulse Intervals Detection App: An R Shiny app to detect and process pulse intervals from pothoplethismography-based blood volume pulse data.

+# Work in progress...